 Our 10 ft. by 20 ft. and 10 ft. by 30 ft. units with 9 ft. wide doors are perfect for temporary or long-term storage of your vehicle.
-As you prepare to bring your vehicle in for storage, follow our helpful guide for proper storage to extend the life of your vehicle, keeping it looking like new and running in top condition.
+As you prepare to bring your vehicle in for storage, follow our helpful guide for proper storage to extend the life of your vehicle, keeping it looking new and running in top condition.

 Please note that these are our recommendations.
-Do your own research, and consult your owner's manual for specific instructions.
+Do your research, and consult your owner's manual for specific instructions.

 Check with your insurance carrier

 Whether you're storing your car for the winter or long-term, it's essential to check with your insurance carrier first.
 Many insurance companies offer specific coverage for vehicles in storage, which is often less expensive than on-road coverage.

 Some carriers even offer comprehensive only coverages that can save you even more money.
 In addition, be sure to ask about any discounts that may be available.

 Some insurers offer discounts for storing your car in a secure location, such as a garage or storage unit.
 Others may give you a break on your premium if you agree to limit the time your car is in storage.